Laura-lc/project/README.md

 ### **2.1.3  Extracting Comment Features for Each Category**

-We examined the comment titles that received identical ratings from at least two judges.
+We used the comment titles that received identical ratings from at least two judges as our sample data.

-We defined the following set of dimensions or features for classifying comment expressiveness:
+We defined the following dimensions/features for classifying comment expressiveness:

 - comment length;